 “The appointment of Ahmed to the AMD Board is consistent with Mubadala’s long-standing commitment to the company and a reflection of the importance of the semiconductor industry to the Mubadala portfolio,” AMD spokesman Drew Prairie said in an e-mailed statement.

-Mubadala, which owns (AMD) almost 20 percent of the chipmaker, is broadening its oversight of AMD’s management as some analysts predict that a slowdown in the personal-computer industry will leave the company short of the cash required to bring new models to market and reverse its fortunes.
+Mubadala, which owns (AMD:US) almost 20 percent of the chipmaker, is broadening its oversight of AMD’s management as some analysts predict that a slowdown in the personal-computer industry will leave the company short of the cash required to bring new models to market and reverse its fortunes.